BorisChen396/Pudding/docs/index.md

 # Pudding

-Pudding is a music player that let you enjoy music from various platforms!
+Pudding is a music player that let you enjoy music from various sources!

 [Download latest][get-latest-apk]{: .btn .btn-primary }
 or [download other version][get-old-apk].